Aerospace Structures and Materials

-Naval aviation airframes are a core capability for the power projection mission.
-Sea-based aviation demands structural and materials challenges that are unique and often more stringent than land-based aviation requirements.
-Meeting these challenges for the future Naval Air Wing requires a robust program which sustains a focused aircraft S&T activity.
-Airframe structure is central to all naval aviation operations, whether fixed or rotary wing, manned or unmanned.
-Airframe materials are the underlying enabling technology for naval air vehicle structures.
-Advances in structural and material science for airframes offers significant opportunity for improvements in availability and readiness, reduced sustainment requirements, fatigue assessment and service life enhancement, reduced weight and improved range, enhanced analysis and design tools, and upgraded or new guidance, specifications and standard practices.
-The program focuses on the Navy’s unique aspects of design, materials selection, fabrication, analysis and repair related to air-vehicle structures.
+Robust, adaptive and sustainable structures is a core capability needed for the power projection mission.
+Naval aviation demands structural and materials challenges that are unique and often more stringent than land-based aviation requirements.
+Meeting these challenges requires a strong program which sustains a focused aircraft S&T activity.
+Airframe structure is central to all naval aviation aircraft and weapons for both manned and unmanned operations.
+Airframe materials are the underlying enabling technology for naval air vehicle and weapons structures.
+Advances in structural and material science offers significant opportunity for improvements in availability and readiness, reduced sustainment requirements, fatigue assessment and service life enhancement, reduced weight and improved range.
+Improvement in mechanistic understanding of deformation and failure of the advanced structure is an enabler for enhanced analysis and design tools, and upgraded or new guidance, specifications and standard practices.
+The program focuses on the Navy’s unique aspects of design, materials selection, fabrication, analysis and repair related to air-vehicle and weapon structures.
 S&T investments in these areas offer opportunities in durability, life extension, sustainment and readiness.
-Most airframe technology challenges are not platform specific, rather they are fully represented in both current, new-build and planned next-generation designs.
+Most airframe technology challenges are not platform specific—rather they are fully represented in both current, new-build and planned next-generation designs.

 Research Concentration Areas